Polycystic Ovarian Syndrome (PCOS)

 What is Polycystic Ovary Syndrome?

-Ovulation disorders are the cause of infertility in up to 15% of couples, and of these, the most common is polycystic ovary syndrome (PCOS).
-The most common symptoms of this disorder are found in women who have irregular menstrual cycles (generally longer than 35 days), an increase in body hair in areas where it should not normally grow (known as hirsutism), acne, oily skin and scalp and, on occasion, are overweight.
+Ovulation disorders cause infertility in up to 15% of couples; polycystic ovary syndrome (PCOS) is the most common.
+The most common symptoms of this disorder are found in women who have irregular menstrual cycles (generally longer than 35 days), an increase in body hair in areas where it should not normally grow (known as hirsutism), acne, oily skin, and scalp and, on occasion, are overweight.

 As in many other illnesses, the severity of the symptoms and the way they manifest themselves can vary from one woman to the next.
 It is possible for some women to have PCOS but not have acne or any of the other symptoms.
 However, they may never ovulate or may ovulate irregularly, making it difficult to get pregnant, which is why they can sometimes experience infertility.